Quick Search: go

 • consider compiling a number of cases to show a trend.
 (Make sure you have the consent of any individual victim or organisation mentioned.)

-• You can sometimes find out who is the OHCHR staff member supporting the relevant mandate by looking at the contact details given at the end of the most recent press releases issued by that Special Procedure.
+• You can sometimes find out who is the OHCHR staff member supporting the relevant mandate by looking at the contact details given at the end of the most recent press releases or calls for inputs on country-visits issued by that Special Procedure.
 Double check if it’s a joint press release, because the contact details might be for someone supporting a different mandate!

 • Be sure to answer the following questions, most of which are also included in the online questionnaire: